 The opposite of any occupation definition is own occupation.
 A policy with an own occupation definition of disability protects your ability to work in your given profession.

 You will be covered if a disability prevents or limits you from working the job you had when you became disabled.
 Even if you’re able to work in another capacity, you will still be eligible for benefits.
 You may also collect benefits on an own-occupation policy if:

-- You have to work less hours because of a disability.
+- You have to work fewer hours because of a disability.

-- There are some tasks of your job you can’t perform.
+- There are some tasks in your job you can’t perform.